Everything you need to know about the two clothing options within BJJ

 What’s the difference between gi and no gi jiu jitsu?

-The key difference between gi and no gi jiu jitsu is the clothing.
+As mentioned above, the key difference between gi and no gi jiu jitsu is the clothing.
 Traditionally in BJJ you’ll wear a cotton gi or “kimono” based on the traditional kimonos worn in Japanese martial arts such as judo since the 1920s.
 A gi is just a heavy cotton jacket with a thick collar, drawstring pants, and a cotton belt which is coloured to denote rank.
+There were over 120 gi brands the last time we counted, and there are BJJ gis at budget and premium prices, and for competitors.

 In no gi, you’ll wear a “rashguard” top, plus a pair of board shorts very similar to what you’ll wear to a beach or pool.
 You might also wear spats or leggings underneath your shorts.
 No gi clothing is generally made from stretchy elastic materials like polyester.